MichaelLesirge/tic-tac-toe/README.md

 # Tic-tac-toe in all the programming languages I learn.
-Every time I learn a new programming language well enough I try to create a version of tic-tac-toe with it.
+Every time I learn a new programming language well enough I try to create a overcomplicated version of tic-tac-toe using it.
 Every time I try and do it slightly differently.

 ## How to play games without download
 [Open Web Game (HTML, CSS, JavaScrip)](https://raw.githack.com/michael-lesirge/tic-tac-toe/main/HTML-CSS-JS/game.html?width=3&height=3).